Skip to main content

-You will be taught at our purpose-built London School of Medicine, where digital health and cutting-edge technology form part of your everyday learning.
-Follow patient journeys from home, to GP, to hospital in our state-of-the-art simulation suites, experience clinical placements in the UK NHS from year 1 and develop a deep understanding of care continuity for patients and their families.
+You'll follow patient journeys from home to GP to hospital in our state-of-the-art simulation suites, experience clinical placements in the UK NHS from year one and develop a deep understanding of care continuity for patients and their families.

-- Compassion.
-For your patients, yourself and other students.
+• Compassion.
+Learn to have compassion for your patients, yourself, and other students.

-- Readiness.
-Prepare for your future career as you learn through active clinical service in the NHS, from year 1.
+• Readiness.
+Prepare for your future career as you learn through active clinical service in the NHS, from year one.

 Make a sustainable difference to health inequalities – learn by participating in patient care in diverse UK NHS health settings from Year 1.